OofMon2301/ObsidianNotes/content/MATH1052/Chapter 1/Ordinary Differential Equations.md

 From the slope field of $y'(t)=2y$, we can see that $y=0$ is one of the solution curves.
 It is a constant or [[Equilibrium Solution]].

-#### 1.2.3 Stability of equilibrium solutions
+#### 1.2.3 Stability of Equilibrium Solutions

-From a slope field, you can decide whether an equilibrium solution is stable or not by determining if solution curves will tend toward the equilibrium solution or away as time increases.
+From a slope field, you can decide whether an [[2024/Definitions/Equilibrium Solution|equilibrium solution]] is stable or not by determining if solution curves will tend toward the equilibrium solution or away as time increases.

 Formally, an equilibrium solution $y(t)=y_{0}$ to the differential equation $y'=f(t,y)$ is stable if the initial value problem:
 $$